Our final discussion with Robert Kassab, author of the upcoming DATA protocol migraine-relief book.

 By now, we have tried various medications that, at best, have shown mixed results.
 I estimated spending at least six thousand dollars each year, without getting anywhere.
 And in some instances, I would end up spending that amount over a few months, again without any progress.
 Because we keep spinning our wheels, we lose track of time.
 We might continue bouncing around one more year or two, trying supplements or other alternatives before finally giving up.
 But at some point, however, we bow our heads down, and reluctantly settle for anything that can help us numb the pain.

 Years, if not decades, pass us by.
 We become depressed and disillusioned, feeling that there is little hope left.
 It doesn’t have to be this way.
-While the time commitment of the DATA protocol is higher than that of taking medication, it pales in comparison to the amount of time we tend to spend on getting nowhere, using what I would refer to as traditional methods.
+While the time commitment of the DATA protocol might seem longer as compared with starting a new form of medication, it pales in comparison to the amount of time we tend to spend on getting nowhere, using traditional methods.

 If someone wanted to do this on their own, could they?
-And can you also tell us a little more about the course that is currently available?
+And can you also tell us a little more about next steps?